 Jack Newman 16 says fenugreek (and blessed thistle) should work quickly and within 12 to 24 hours and if not then it probably won’t work at all.
 In Dr. Jack Newman’s Guide to Breastfeeding he adds that fenugreek seems to work best in the first few days after birth, but some mothers have found it can still work months later if they have a supply issue.
 Kathleen Huggins 17 and Kelly Bonyata 18 both cite 24 to 72 hours to see an increase in milk after starting fenugreek.
 Kelly Bonyata adds that it may take two weeks to work however, and points out that fenugreek does not work at all for some mothers.

 Most mothers have found that they can stop using fenugreek once milk production has increased to an appropriate level (Huggins, 2015).

 Health food stores and online eg Amazon.
 Always check reviews and herb sources carefully.

 Fenugreek and blessed thistle together?

 Fenugreek is widely regarded as helpful for increasing a milk supply however this is not scientifically proven.
 As with all herbs and medications there can be side effects or interactions with other drugs when taken at medicinal doses and allergic reactions could be possible.
 The transfer of fenugreek into breast milk is not known, some mothers find their babies are fussier or have a tummy upset when they take fenugreek while breastfeeding.
-Always check with your doctor before taking herbs in medicinal doses.
+Always check with your doctor before taking any herb including fenugreek in medicinal doses.